Plymouth Duster: 1973

 Following the design changes on the Valiant models, the Duster also received a new hood, grille, front fenders, bumpers, and taillights for 1973.
-The taillights on previous years mounted from the inside and had a flush appearance.
+The taillights in previous years mounted from the inside and had a flush appearance.
 Starting in 1973, the taillights were mounted from the outside and were trimmed in chrome.
 These remained unchanged through 1976.
-The Dodge version, the Demon, was rebranded "Dart Sport" in response to church groups opposition to the word, "Demon."
+The Dodge version, the Demon, was rebranded "Dart Sport" in response to religious groups' opposition to the word, "Demon."

 Other changes were in store for the Plymouth Duster.
-Simpler single-piston slider-type disc brake calipers were introduced for 1973 (standard on 318-powered cars and with power-assist on 340 models), replacing the Kelsey Hayes four-piston calipers.
+Simpler single-piston slider-type disc brake calipers were introduced for the 1973 model year (standard on 318-powered cars and with power-assist on 340 models), replacing the Kelsey Hayes four-piston calipers.
 Disc brake-equipped Dusters now had the more-common 5-lugs on a 4.5-inch wheel bolt pattern.
 All 340 and some 318 engine-equipped cars received the simplified 8.25-inch rear axle assembly (with wheel bearings riding directly on the axle shaft and endplay being taken by C-clips); these axles also featured the 5 on a 4.5-inch wheel bolt pattern.
 (This axle assembly replaced the 8.75-inch "drop-out" arrangement seen on some 1966-1972 A-bodies).
 The 225-powered cars retained the 5-lugs on a 4-inch pattern on vehicles with the standard drum brakes.
 A three-speed Torque Flight automatic along with a manual transmission was offered with the 225 slant six.
 All models received larger front wheel bearings and increased spindle diameter.
 Electronic ignition became standard across the board.

 Also, a Space Duster package was offered.
 This allowed the back bench seat to be folded down, allowing more space to carry cargo.
 There is also a security flap to hide cargo from outside view.

 A new, metal sunroof was optional for 1973.
 The rear window defroster/defogger was upgraded to an electric-grid style for 1973, which replaced the previous recessed package shelf air blower.